 The European ARC regularly organises workshops, tutorials and schools related to ALMA.
-Dedicated CASA data

-Need information on upcoming ALMA related tutorials and workshops?
-Check the EU ARC webpages or the EU ARC announcements, or subscribe to the mailing list of your local ARC node. reduction tutorials are held throughout Europe, as well as sessions describing the ALMA Observing Tool and more general workshops explaining the current ALMA capabilities.
+Dedicated CASA data reduction tutorials are held throughout Europe, as well as sessions describing the ALMA OT and more general workshops explaining the current ALMA capabilities.
 The EU ALMA newsletter and announcements provide a list of all scheduled activities and the mailing lists of the ESO ARC and the local nodes are used to disseminate this information.